 On The Trail

 I managed to get a quick ride on the 5010 before writing this post and while it wasn't enough to form any solid opinions, it certainly gave me a feel for the bike.
-Swinging a leg over the bike during Crankworx this August in Whistler, I was tasked with following the venerable Seb Kemp down his local trails with Garen nipping at my heels, both riding coil Nomads, and it's fair to say they're both pretty handy on a bicycle.
+Swinging a leg over the bike during Crankworx this August in Whistler, I was tasked with following Seb and Garen from Santa Cruz both riding coil Nomads, and it's fair to say they're both pretty handy on a bicycle.
 A fair task then on any bike, let alone a shorter travel pocket knife like the 5010.

 On the way up the 5010 was hardly a slouch.
 With a firmer feeling back end than the Hightower it wasted little energy in pedalling and felt snappy and responsive with all of Santa Cruz's legendary VPP efficiency on FSR and singletrack alike.
 In all honesty I was needing any edge I could get in the fitness department that day so was pretty happy to be pedalling a lighter, shorter travel bike up the hill.
 In undulating trails the 5010 really shone, without feeling a need to reach for a climb switch it was a blast to rail the short downhills followed by punchy climbs.

 Once the trails really pointed down I had the real challenge of keeping up, and the 5010 delivered.
 With the big front wheel and longer slacker geometry, the 5010 does a great job of pretending to be a bigger bike than it is giving confidence to push on but with all the easy handling of a lightweight bike with a small back wheel.
 I found it really easy to get airborne, almost with a preference for being in the air rather than on the ground.
-Almost keeping pace with the bigger bikes wasn't too much of a problem until the trail got a bit more choppy, which was to be expected, but the 5010 felt comfortable and not at all nervous in some silly steep sections.
+Keeping pace with the bigger bikes wasn't too much of a problem until the trail got a bit more choppy where the 140/130mm trail bike started to hand up a little, which was to be expected, but the 5010 felt comfortable and not at all nervous, even in some silly steep sections of trail.